tfrego/adagrams/README.md

 ### Wave 4

-Implement the following method:

-- `highest_score_from words`
-  - This method looks at the array of `words` and calculates which of these words has the highest score, applies any tie-breaking logic, and returns the winning word in a special data structure
+After several hands have been drawn, words have been submitted, checked, scored, and played, we want a way to find the highest scoring word.
+This method looks at the array of `words` and calculates which of these words has the highest score, applies any tie-breaking logic, and returns the winning word in a special data structure.

+Add a method called `highest_score_from words` in `adagrams.rb`.
+This method should have the following properties:

 - Has one parameter: `words`, which is an array of strings
 - Returns a single hash that represents the data of a winning word and its score.
 The hash should have the following keys:
   - `:word`, whose value is a string of a word
   - `:score`, whose value is the score of that word
 - In the case of tie in scores, use these tie-breaking rules:
     - prefer the word with the fewest letters...
     - ...unless one word has 10 letters.
 If the top score is tied between multiple words and one is 10 letters long, choose the one with 10 letters over the one with fewer tiles
     - If the there are multiple words that are the same score and the same length, pick the first one in the supplied list

 ## What Instructors Are Looking For
 Check out the [feedback template](feedback.md) which lists the items instructors will be looking for as they evaluate your project.